misprintt/mockatoo/README.md

 ## Features

-Import and use the 'using' mixin
+The following examples assume you have imported the static methods of Mockatoo and are using the `using mixin.

 	import mockatoo.Mockatoo.*;
 	using mockatoo.Mockatoo;